 What are bubble charts?

-The bubble chart above is supposed to help you manage your investments in equities better.
+The bubble graph above is supposed to help you manage your investments in equities better.
 The X-axis and the Y-axis are used to denote Age of Investment and Return on Investment respectively.
 Apart from these 2 parameters, what is the third parameter that you would be interested in?
 Obviously, how much have you invested in a particular equity?
-So that is denoted by the area of the plot.
+So that is denoted by the area of the bubble plot.
 Quite clearly, A has the largest RoI and the largest investment size as well.

 But you could have made that out from the data table itself.
-How did the bubble chart help you?
+How did the bubble graph help you?
 Since we have taken up a very basic example, only 5 investments have been shown.
 But in reality, the number of investments will be much higher.
 In that case, the bubble chart will help you form a mental visualization like this:

 The same bubble chart has been divided into 4 quadrants.
 Depending on the parameters, each of the quadrants has a particular meaning for you.